 The Beckmann group is part of the IRI for the Life Sciences.
-The IRI has been recently founded as embedded institute between the Humboldt University Berlin, the Charité Hospital and the Max-Delbrück-Centrum for Molecular Medicine; focusing on biomedical research.
+The IRI has been founded in 2013 as embedded institute between the Humboldt University Berlin, the Charité University Clinic and the Max-Delbrück-Center for Molecular Medicine; focusing on biomedical research.

 Our group is working on molecular infection biology to understand the interaction of pathogenic bacteria and their host cells.
 Our particular focus is on RNA-protein interactions during infection.
 Head over to our Research page to learn more about our interests.

 We are well connected with collaborating groups in Berlin and abroad that share our interest to understand RNA-protein interactions on a systems biology level.

 We are located at the Campus HU Nord in the heart of Berlin.
 The campus is adjacent to the Charité as well as the BIMSB (MDC) which allows us to interact and work on all aspects of modern biomedical research – from systems biology to patients.

 The IRI itself offers a huge spectrum of opportunities for scientists.
 Young researchers are welcome to join the IRI graduate program for a structured doctorate with many benefits such as travel grants for conferences, workshop attendance, softskill courses, etc. The IRI has established collaborations between different groups at the Humboldt University, the Charité Hospital and the Max-Delbrück-Center for Molecular Medicine allowing its researchers to gain access to facilities, special equipment and many biological and medical samples.